 A Historic City

-The Historic Quarter in the city stretches from the Cathedral, through Friar Street, and on to New Street and the Corn Market.
-Here you will find many historic gems, from the tomb of King John in the Cathedral, to the famous Commandery, which dates back to around 1085, and the cobbled Tudor magic of Friar Street.
+The Historic Quarter of Worcester stretches from the Cathedral, through Friar Street, and on to New Street and the Corn Market.
+Here you will find many buildings and locations steeped in past culture and stories, from the tomb of King John in the Cathedral, to the famous Commandery, which dates back to around 1085, and the cobbled Tudor magic of Friar Street.

-Today, many of these historic buildings serve a modern purpose, housing a vibrant array of bars, restaurants, and independent shops.
+Today, many of the buildings of the past serve a modern purpose, housing a vibrant array of bars, restaurants, and independent shops.

 A Sporting City